kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Magnolia goes to the Reinhart estate to visit her Grandfather Regis, a multi-thousand year old ghost.
   - She asks him for help from their family's magical armory.
 He allows her to take some help.
   - Liscor and the Antinium are also discussing what to do about the Goblin Lord.
+- 4.27 H
+  - The Horns of Hammerad investigate a bear den.
+It ends up being a creler nest they barely kill.
+  - Regrika Blackpaw finds Ryoka and reveals herself to be Az'Kerash's minion searching for Ryoka.

 ## Volume 1